-Well done acts of service convey the message: “I’m thinking of you, and know how much you value this – so I’m going to do this for you.”
+Thoughtful acts of service convey the message: “I’m thinking of you and know how much you value this – so I’m going to do this for you.”

 - “The answer lies in the fact that they were speaking different dialects.”

 Acts of service vary for different people.
 Some consider, for example, vacuuming that living room an act of service, while others think baking their favorite cake is a loving act of service.
-It’s easy to project our views on what acts of service we love, but we will miss the mark if we do that.
+It’s easy to project our views on what acts of service we love, but in doing this we will miss the mark.

-Taking the time to understand your partner’s view of what acts of service bring him joy is key to successfully speaking this love language.
+Taking the time to understand your partner’s view of the acts of service that bring him joy is key to successfully speaking this love language.

-Key Takeaway: We may perform acts of service throughout the day for our loved ones, but only specific actions resonate with them.
-Mindfully taking time to understand our loved one’s particular needs and preferences is key.
+Key Takeaway for this love language: We may perform acts of service throughout the day for our loved ones, but only specific actions resonate with them.
+Mindfully taking time to understand our loved one’s particular needs and preferences is most important.